saidani-proj/contributing/README.md

 ## How contributing

-There are different ways to contribute to any **tcdorg** project.
+There are different ways to contribute to any **saidani** project.
 The easy way is to create an issue.
 To do this, follow these steps :

 1. Go to project
 1. Go to Issues section